UPDATE: Republic of Mozambique – Legal System and Research

 - Pretoria University Law Press

-- Biblioteca do Centro de Formação Jurídica e Judiciária (CFJJ);
+- Biblioteca do Centro de Formação Jurídica e Judiciária (CFJJ) [not available online]

 - Instituto de Camões (Embaixada de Portugal)